-Of course, squat toilets are not unique to Asia, nor is the deep-squatting position.
-But so ubiquitous is the position in Asia and so invisible it is in the West that it’s been dubbed the “Asian squat.”
+Of course, squat toilets are not unique to Asia, and neither is the deep-squatting position.
+But so ubiquitous is the position in Asia and so invisible is it in the West that it’s been dubbed the “Asian squat.”
 The internet is rife with suggestions that most Americans cannot squat properly, an idea with which I particularly enjoyed taunting my white American boyfriend.

 But is this true?
 Were my taunts fact-based?
 How much is this nature or nurture?
 I figured I first had to understand the physiology of the deep squat.

-Luckily, at least one other person on the internet is obsessed with squats as me, and he knows something about physiology.
-That would be Bryan Ausinheiler, a physical therapist in California who has penned a series of blog posts about the deep squat.
+Luckily, at least one other person on the internet is as obsessed with squats as me, and he knows something about physiology.
+That would be Bryan Ausinheiler, a physical therapist in California who has written a series of blog posts about the deep squat.
 “The squat is a great model for a multi-segmental movement pattern,” Ausinheiler rattled off at the beginning of our phone call.
 Uh, what does that mean?
-“The squat is a triple flexion movement.
+“The squat is a triple-flexion movement.
 You’ve got bending at the hips, knees, and ankle, so you have to fold everything up underneath you.”
 There’s a lot going on.

 But the key factor seems to be ankle flexibility.
 In the words of our editor Ross Andersen, “squatting makes me feel like I might rupture my Achilles.”
 A 2009 study in Japan found that men who found it impossible to deep squat had particularly inflexible ankles.
-This is also in part, Ausinheiler says, why kids have no problem squatting.
-“I measured my daughter’s ankle flexibility when she was one day old,” says Ausinheiler.
+This is also in part, Ausinheiler said, why kids have no problem squatting.
+“I measured my daughter’s ankle flexibility when she was one day old,” Ausinheiler said.
 “She has 70 degrees of ankle dorsiflexion!
-Normal in the West is like 30.”
+Normal in the West is, like, 30.”
 So humans are born squatters; some of us lose it when we stop trying.

 Believe it or not, no one appears to have actually studied innate ability in deep squatting across ethnic groups.
-“You would have to take kids from the time they’re born in China and never let them do any squats to be a control group, and it’ll never happen,” says Matt Hudson, a physiologist at the University of Delaware, who kindly humored my questions.
+“You would have to take kids from the time they’re born in China and never let them do any squats to be a control group, and it’ll never happen,” Matt Hudson, a physiologist at the University of Delaware who kindly humored my questions, told me.
 And ultimately, it may not matter.
 Practice and training make the bigger difference.
-(I suggested to my boyfriend that he could improve his squats, but he refused for reasons I cannot fathom.)
+(I suggested to my boyfriend that he could improve his squats, but he refused for reasons that I cannot fathom.)

-And Ausinheiler says he has seen more people interested in doing a deep squat—thanks to Crossfit.
-Weightlifters squat in a deep position, pushing up through the heels.
-And weightlifting shoes, Hudson points out, usually have a slight heel to help.
-Crossfit has turned a lot of people into weightlifters—and in turn, made them conscious of their stiff ankles.
+And Ausinheiler said he has seen more people interested in doing a deep squat—thanks to Crossfit.
+Weight lifters squat in a deep position, pushing up through the heels.
+And weight-lifting shoes, Hudson pointed out, usually have a slight heel to help.
+Crossfit has turned a lot of people into weight lifters—and in turn, made them conscious of their stiff ankles.

-There is another group of pro-squatters, those who believe America’s bowel problems can be blamed on toilet seats (the argument has to do with the anorectal angle).
-Squatting is of course how our ancestors pooped for millennia.
-Yet this ability that comes so naturally to cavemen and to babies has been lost to many Western toilet sitters—and it’s not so easy to get it back.
+There is another group of pro squatters, those who believe America’s bowel problems can be blamed on toilet seats (the argument has to do with the anorectal angle).
+Squatting is, of course, how our ancestors pooped for millennia.
+Yet this ability that comes so naturally to cavemen and babies has been lost to many Western toilet sitters—and it’s not so easy to get it back.